pradeepthiduggaraju/Fabcar-SB/README.md

 ## 2. Run the application

 * #### Enroll admin

+When the Hyperledger Fabric network was launched an admin user was registered with Certificate Authority.
+Now we need to send an enroll call to the CA server and retrieve the enrollment certificate (eCert) for admin.
+The client application needs this cert in order to form a user object for the admin.
+We will then use this admin object to subsequently register and enroll a new user.

   - First, navigate to the `web-app` directory, and install the node dependencies.
     ```bash
     cd web-app/server
     npm install
     ```
+When your network was created in the Starter Plan, each organization had an Administrator user called admin automatically registered with the Certificate Authority (CA).
+You now need to send an enrolment request to the CA to retrieve that user’s enrollment certificate (eCert).

   - Run the `enrollAdmin.js` script
     ```bash